 - Played for Laughs in Back to the Future, where Marty, posing as an evil alien, invokes this trope using a Walkman and a Van Halen tape.
 Surprisingly, the victim didn't notice the headset over his ears, but it's safe to assume he was distracted by the yellow-suited figure threatening to melt his brain.

 - In Speaker for the Dead, the field that surrounds the small colony on Lusitania, preventing anyone from trying to climb over the fence (most colonists are forbidden from interacting with the native Pequeninos).
 It's later revealed that the Pequeninos can chew a certain herb that temporarily makes them immune to the pain (or rather, they still sense the pain but perceive it as happening to someone else).
 When Miro attempts to follow suit, he finds out that the herb doesn't work on humans and nearly dies.
-While the colonists do shut off the power to the field (which is treason as far as the Starways Congress is concerned), Miro still suffers a stroke that leaves him unable to speak properly.
+While the colonists do shut off the power to the field (which is treason as far as the Starways Congress is concerned), Miro still suffers a stroke and ends up unable to speak properly.

 - The neuronic whip in Isaac Asimov's Foundation universe.
 This leads to a rather warped conversation in Foundation and Earth; while exploring the ruins of Aurora, the protagonists are attacked by feral dogs.
 Trevize's Disintegrator Ray is almost useless, as the dogs have no experience with human weapons and continue their assault no matter how many of them die.
 But when Bliss advises Trevize to hit them with the whip, they scatter.
 As Asimov considered violence to be perverse, even in self-defense, this is something of an Accidental Aesop.